anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

     https://base.example/foobar_fizz
     https://base.example/foobar_fazz

-Though [@!RFC9082] does describe the use of URI query strings, it does not define their use with extensions. [@!RFC7480] does instruct servers to ignore unknown query parameters.
+Although [@!RFC9082] describes the use of URI query strings, it does not define their use with extensions. [@!RFC7480] instructs servers to ignore unknown query parameters.
 Therefore, the use of query parameters, prefixed or not with an extension identifier, is undefined.
 Despite this, there are several extensions that do specify query parameters.